cs-jerhuang/P-VQA/README.md

-# MKBN
+# Medical Knowledge-Based Network For Patient-oriented Visual Question Answering
-Medical Knowledge-Based Network For Patient-oriented Visual Question Answering We will release the P-VAQ dataset soon.
+We will release the P-VAQ dataset soon.